letsmake-uk/dharma-school/_posts/2015-04-30-week-1-worksheet.md

 This script will use our switch to turn the onboard LED on and off.
 ![LED digitalSwitch](../img/LED digitalSwitch.png "LED digitalSwitch")

 With this circuit, you can now use your switch to control all kinds of things in Scratch too! try getting something to happen in scratch whenever your LED lights up.
-Maybe even try getting aa game or animation in scratch to control your LED!
+Maybe even try getting a game or animation in scratch to control your LED!